Certified Source Blog

 The Application Is Too Long

 One of the biggest problems with modern job descriptions is that they ask far too many questions.
-Whether the candidate is in a hurry or they just aren’t comfortable giving away that much information away at first, an extensive application could be hurting you.
+Whether the candidate is in a hurry or they just aren’t comfortable giving away that much information at first, an extensive application could be hurting you.
 By keeping your job description realistic and making the application process easier, you will have access to a much larger talent pool and increase the chances of that perfect candidate applying.

 Your Requirements Are Unrealistic